pjl-software/full-stack-auth-repo/README.md

   - [Branch](https://github.com/pjl-software/full-stack-auth-repo/tree/10-improving-user-login-flow-b)
   - [Code Review Video - TBD]()
   - Add `tailwind css` styling to the HTML.
-Add example audit logging to my JPA entities.
-Add Google Analytics.
-Improve applicaiton for a live release by hiding real users from the `ViewUsersComponent` and letting users `Delete Account`.
+Enhance the back and front-end flow to host on AWS.

 ## Why did I Build This?